Tuesday, May 12, 2020 2:35 pm

 2:35 pm: Deep Predictive Analytics for Additive Manufacturing Process Modelling for EOS

-Speaker: Dr. Jonathan Masci, Director of Deep Learning, NNAISENSE
+Speakers: Dr. Jonathan Masci, Director of Deep Learning, NNAISENSE Harald Krauss, Technical Project Manager, EOS

 Speakers: Clément Lefebvre, Data Scientist, Swiss Data Science Center Matthias Graeber, Head of Data Science, Bühler